ylab-hi/yanglab-guide/source/development/configuration_mac.md

 - [Docker] is a tool to create a safe environment for development or production
 - [Chrome] There is no reason not to use it. :heart:
 - [IINA] Great tool that is used to play video
-- [Imagine] Compress images before you upload somewhere. light and powerful!
 - [Office] :smile:
 - [MonitorControl] It manages brightness and sound for different monitors
 - [Monodraw] A tool is used to design fancy ASCII strings